citrix/storefront-store-services-api/docs/accounts-service.md

 	* Plug-ins are only defined at the account level.

 ###Content Hash
-The <contentHash> element contains a hash of the account content that can be used by the client to determine whether the content has changed.
+The &lt;contentHash&gt; element contains a hash of the account content that can be used by the client to determine whether the content has changed.
 This can be used in conjunction with the summary parameter to optimize network bandwidth usage.
 The algorithm used to generate the hash may be changed in later revisions, so the client should not treat the contentHash as anything other than an opaque string or make assumptions about the length or format.

 ###Published
 Indicates whether the account is published.
 Published accounts are presented to the user by preference over unpublished accounts.